San Francisco Bay in the 1800s.

 The younger Blethen is on the passenger list of the SS Daniel Webster, which left New York in the fall of 1855.
 He crossed the Isthmus to San Juan del Sur, Nicaragua, where he joined his father, Captain of the SS Sierra Nevada for the trip to San Francisco.
 He was about 11 years old at the time.

-Captain Blethen, Jr., is next mentioned in Langley’s San Francisco Directory of 1864, wherein it is noted that he sailed as second officer on the Opposition steamer Moses Taylor, with his father, James H. Blethen, as captain.
+Captain Blethen, Jr., is next mentioned in Langley's San Francisco Directory of 1864, wherein it is noted that he sailed as second officer on the Opposition steamer Moses Taylor, with his father, James H. Blethen, as captain.
 The mentions of the younger Blethen generally did not include "Junior," and, thus, some confusion surrounds listings of the Blethens in the 1860s and 1870s.
-However, it seems apparent that the Senior Blethen was the more prominent sea captain and sailed deepwater steamers in international waters, whereas his son was lesser known and plied California’s coastal waters as noted in listings below from the Daily Alta California.
+However, it seems apparent that the Senior Blethen was the more prominent sea captain and sailed deepwater steamers in international waters, whereas his son was lesser known and plied California s coastal waters as noted in listings below from the Daily Alta California.

 Captain Blethen, Jr., had been Captain of the tug S. L. Mastick to San Diego, but left that tug in charge of Captain Thomas, and remained there to take command of the steamer Alexander.
 No sailing notice appears in either late December, 1869, or in January or February, 1870.

-Alta California, February 22, 1870, Shipping Intelligence,
+February 22, 1870, Alta California, San Francisco Shipping Intelligence,

 ARRIVED, Feb.
 21---Steamer Alexander, Blethen, 78 hours from Santa Cruz Island; 700 sheep to J. Baca & Co.
 This voyage may have been with the North Pacific Transportation Company which was the only shipping line advertising steamships to Santa Cruz, Monterey, San Simeon and San Luis Obispo in the 1970 Daily Alta California listings.
 MEMORANDA, Per Alexander---20th inst, off Point Sur, Steamer Kolorama, bound south.